 Signatories report on their responsible investment activities by using the PRI’s Reporting Framework.
-We encourage signatories to use the resources on this page to prepare for the reporting window, by exploring the Reporting Framework and guidance materials and collecting relevant data in advance.
+The reporting window opens in May, and we encourage signatories to explore our guidance materials and collect relevant data in advance.

 Introductory guides

-Please read the Reporting Framework overview and structure guide (PDF) to understand the structure and flow of the 2024 Reporting Framework, and how to prepare for reporting, before viewing the modules and guides.
+Please read the Reporting Framework overview and structure guide to understand the elements of the 2025 Reporting Framework and how to prepare for reporting.

-The definitions of the main and most frequently used terms in the Reporting Framework can be found in the Reporting Framework Glossary.
+The definitions of the most frequently used terms in the Reporting Framework can be found in the Reporting Framework glossary.

 Structure of the Reporting Framework